rowanthorpe/taskwrangle/README.md

 -----------------

 Copyright © 2016 Rowan Thorpe.
-Initially based entirely on a `taskdb` demo-app posted by Joe Bognor at [the Picolisp wiki](http://picolisp.com/wiki/?taskdb) on 24 August 2016, and has been developed extensively from there.
+Initially based entirely on a `taskdb` demo-app posted by Joe Bogner at [the Picolisp wiki](http://picolisp.com/wiki/?taskdb) on 24 August 2016, and has been developed extensively from there.
 As best as I could ascertain by enquiring, that blog post either falls under Public Domain, or the MIT license (I didn't receive a conclusive answer yet).
 Either way this